harranali/authority/README.md

 - List all roles in the database
 - List all Permissions in the database
 - Delete a given role
-- Delete a given ermissions
+- Delete a given permission

 # Install
 1. Go get the package